TeamSparkAI/toolvault/docs/policies.md

 - replace
 - none

-There can be multiple content modification actions within and across policies and we coalesce (merge) them as best we can
+There can be multiple content modification actions within and across policies and we coalesce (merge) them as best we can to the final message

 ## New filterting use cases

-These are specific cases, but we also want to support these kinds of things generally
+These are specific cases, but we also want to support these kinds of things generally:

-For server pinning, when we receive a response to an initialize or tools/list message, we want to compare that to stored payloads and take action of they don't match
+For server pinning, when we receive a response to an initialize or tools/list message, we want to compare that to stored payloads and take action if they don't match
 - The likely action is return MCP protocol error (error code and message)
 - There isn't a "text match" (with or without regex), so text replacement actions wouldn't make sense as options on this kind of policy

 For secret leak detection, we want to run all message text against a list of secrets we manange, and if found, take the kind of text modification actions we currenty take on regex matching filters.
-In contrast to a regex validator that matches a regex and then just validates the match, this kind of validator wouldn't have a refex and would just take each text chunk (each message attribute value) and process it for matches using it's own logic, generating potential text modification or other actions per match.
+In contrast to a regex validator that matches a regex and then just validates the match, this kind of validator (filter) wouldn't have a regex and would just take each text chunk (each message attribute value) and process it for matches using it's own logic, generating potential text modification or other actions per match.

 For data loss preventions (DLP) we might want a validator to take the entire JSONRPC message, process it, and send it to an external
 DLP detection engine for processing (possibly via ICAP).
-The actions may include text modifications or other actions.
+The actions may include text modifications or other actions, and results/matches might be scored where that score drives the filter or specific match qualification.

 For message validation, review message to make sure it contains appropriate fields, no extra fields (including no tool call response fields not defined in schema), proper format or message and contents, apply length and range constraints, etc.